jaclu/spd/files/platform/ish/FS/README.md

-# Files for iSH - FileSystem dependant
+# Files for iSH - FileSystem dependent